 Sands, soil, or rough gravels can create disturbance in the fin activities.
 So, you should check and clean the catch regularly.
 Moreover, rudders and skeg should be washed to reduce user damage.

 Always try to select the appropriate size for your paddle.
-In the beginning, most of the novice paddlers start their journey with a giant-sized paddle.
+In the beginning, most novice paddlers start their journey with a giant-sized paddle and don’t even know how to paddle a kayak straight.
 Thus, they make further tasks complicated.

 The expert kayakers recommend a comparatively short paddle to start kayak tracks.
 By standard rule, the shorter size of your paddle enables you to track straight more comfortably.

 Usually, 210-220 cm length of the paddle is enough for a kayak within 25 inches of width.
 Thus, it ensures a trouble-free ride most of the time.

 Method 5: Catch Up Your Daily Practice

 Sometimes a damaged vessel can create a mess and does not allow you to straighten your waterways.
 Nevertheless, that is an infrequent event indeed.
 Besides, the kayak types can affect the tracking somehow, but the overall experience of the kayakers matters hugely.

 Hence, there is no alternative to continuous practice with a focused mind.

 To be an expert in kayak tracking, continuous efforts, and practice under professional guidance are necessary.
 Additionally, the more you practice; you will be able to deal with unexpected events during your journey and will understand how to keep kayak straight or how to make your kayak track better and better over time going.